pistolero/any2any/any2any/tests/djangocast_tests/djangocast.rst

 Deserializing virtual attributes
 ----------------------------------

-In order to deserialize virtual attributes you need to use the setting *attrname_to_setter* in order to specify a setter for the attribute.
+To deserialize virtual attributes you need to use the setting *attrname_to_setter* in order to specify a setter for the attribute.
 For example :

     >>> def set_names(obj, name, value):
     ...     firstname, lastname = value.split(' ')